u-boot/u-boot/doc/usage/environment.rst

 tftpdstp
-    If this is set, the value is used for TFTP's UDP destination port instead of the Well Know Port 69.
+    If this is set, the value is used for TFTP's UDP destination port instead of the default port 69.

 tftpblocksize
     Block size to use for TFTP transfers; if not set,